Green-Software-Foundation/patterns/docs/catalog/cloud/match-utilization-requirements-with-pre-configured-server.md

 ## Description

 It's better to have one VM running at a higher utilization than two running at low utilization rates.
-This is both from an energy proportionality angle.
-2 servers running at low utilization rates will consume more energy than one server running at a high rate of utilization.
+From an energy proportionality angle, two servers running at low utilization rates will consume more energy than one server running at a high rate of utilization.
 But also, from an embodied carbon angle, the unused capacity on the underutilized server could be more efficiently used for another task or process.

 ## Solution